Secured vs unsecured credit card: which one is right for you?

 - Annual Fee: $0 intro annual fee for the first year.
 Then, $95 (see rates and fees);

-- Regular APR: 0% intro APR for purchases for the first 12 months from the date of account opening; 0% intro APR for the first 12 months for balance transfers from the date of account opening (on balance transfers requested in 60 days of account opening).
-After that, variable APR of 17.74% – 28.74% (see rates and fees);
+- Regular APR: 0% intro APR for purchases and balance transfers for the first 12 months from the date of account opening.
+After that, variable APR of 19.24%-29.99% (see rates and fees);

-- Welcome bonus: Earn $250 back as a statement credit when you spend $3K in purchases in the first six months;
+- Welcome bonus: Earn a $250 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months;

 - Other rewards: 3% cash back on eligible transit purchases, including taxis, rideshare, parking, and more.
-Terms apply.
+1% cash back on other purchases.

 Read our post below to learn all about this incredible unsecured credit card!